 Reporting and payment to the tax office

 Unlike “normal“ income tax, capital gains tax exists from the point in time when the capital gains are paid, and not only at the end of the calendar year.

 The entity paying out the capital gains withholds the tax for the recipient of the capital gains and pays this to the tax office.

 However, there is the option to apply for a special assessment.
-This makes sense primarily if exempted amounts have not fully been made use of, if it is possible to deduct foreign source tax, or if the personal tax rate is less than 25 percent.
+This makes sense primarily if exempted amounts have not fully been made use of or if it is possible to deduct foreign source tax or, if the personal tax rate is less than 25 percent.

 Capital gains not covered by the definitive flat-rate tax, as well as capital gains for which the above-mentioned special assessment has been requested, will be considered as income along with the normal income tax or corporate tax assessment.
 Previously withheld capital gains tax will be calculated against the payable income tax or corporate tax.

 Special handling in cases of double taxation agreements and EU cases

 In cases of payments of capital gains or distributions from German companies to persons and companies based in other countries, there are various special issues.
 For example, a signed double taxation agreement or the EU Parent/Subsidiary Regulation may limit the withholding of German capital gains tax.